Christmas Tree Program

 General area maps are provided with each permit purchased to assist you in locating the specific national forest area open for Christmas tree cutting.
 If you plan to combine your Christmas tree hunt with other activities such as hiking or camping, you may want to purchase a forest visitor map.
 Those maps provide more detailed information on roads, trails and other geographic features.
 They can be purchased at the Forest Service office where you obtain your Christmas tree permit.

-Christmas tree permits will be available beginning November 9 at participating Big 5 Sporting Goods Stores throughout Arizona.
-Thet will also be available over the counter at many Forest Service offices beginning November 18.
+Christmas tree permits are available at participating Big 5 Sporting Goods Stores throughout Arizona.
+They are also be available over the counter at many Forest Service offices.
 Supplies are limited.

-Contact the forest where you intend to cut for more details.
+Please contact ontact the forest where you intend to cut for availability and details.

 All Christmas tree permits will be available over the counter at Forest Service offices.
 Most are available mid to late November.
 Cutting areas are usually open from Thanksgiving until Christmas Eve.
 Since not all offices offer Christmas tree permits, call ahead for more details and to be sure the local office responsible for the area in which you are interested does offer permits.